1955 United Kingdom general election: Background and campaign

+Aftermath

 The result showed very little change from 1951, with fewer than 25 seats changing hands and only a small swing from Labour to the Conservatives.
 The only real highlight of the night was in Northern Ireland, where Sinn Féin won two seats at a UK election for the first time since 1918 (before the secession of Southern Ireland).

 The Labour Party suffered at this time from deep internal divisions, yet for it this election was not the disaster it could have been.

 Although little changed, this was a strong victory for the Conservatives, who won the largest share of seats for a single party at a post-war general election.
 It became the first party since the passage of the Reform Act 1867 to increase its parliamentary majority after a term in office.

 The Liberal Party had yet another poor performance, only slightly improving their popular vote total from the previous election, and again winning just six seats.
 Five of their six seats did not have Conservative challengers, as per local-level agreements to avoid vote-splitting which likely would have thrown the seats to Labour; the only Liberal candidate to be victorious against both Conservative and Labour challengers was Orkney and Shetland MP Jo Grimond, who was first elected in 1950.
 The poor national showing was widely viewed as the death knell for the embattled leadership of Clement Davies, who resigned the following year and was replaced by Grimond.

 Future Labour leader Michael Foot lost his seat of Plymouth Devonport at this election; he returned for Ebbw Vale at a 1960 by-election.

 For the first time, television took a prominent role in the campaign; this is the earliest UK general election of which television coverage survives (the 1950 and 1951 election nights were broadcast on television live, but the footage was not recorded).
 Only three hours of the coverage, presented by Richard Dimbleby, was kept; this was rebroadcast on BBC Parliament on the fiftieth and sixtieth anniversaries of the date of the election.